What is scenario-based learning?

-Building a better training scenario in VR:
+Building a better training scenario for scenario-based learning in VR

 Effective branching scenarios start with understanding the learner, their needs and expectations to create realistic scenarios.
-The closer to life you can get in the scenario and its possible outcomes the more motivated the learner will be to continue in the scenario.
+The closer to life you can get in the scenario and its possible outcomes the more motivated the learner will be to continue in the scenario-based learning experience.
 Put the learner in full control of the outcomes.
 Their decisions should drive the next step in the scenario.
 As they move through the scenario, increase the level of challenge to keep them interested and motivated.

-Throughout the branching scenario, be sure to recognize the learner’s successful performance of the key behaviors and skills you are working to reinforce.
+Throughout the branching scenario, be sure to recognize the learner’s successful performance of the key behaviours and skills you are working to reinforce.
 Utilize badging and leaderboards to connect with the learner’s competitive side.
 Take advantage of the opportunity to highlight and reinforce concepts to fill the knowledge gaps when they fail a challenge, or their choice is not the best.
 Adding in those resources affirm there is more for them to learn on that topic.
 As you wrap up the scenario, be sure to add in resources and links to additional learning opportunities.

-Branching scenarios are very common in elearning modules and achieve moderate effectiveness through that modality.
-Using branching scenarios in immersive learning such as Virtual Reality (VR), provides a more in-depth, more engaging and memorable experience for the learner.
+Branching scenarios are very common in e-learning modules and achieve moderate effectiveness through that modality.
+Using branching scenarios in immersive learning such as virtual reality (VR), provides a more in-depth, more engaging and memorable experience for the learner.
 As they move through the scenarios in VR, they are completely immersed in that experience.
 This allows the scenario to not only test the logic of their decisions, but it also triggers the emotions that go along with it.